nameless-and-blameless/TAG/stories/drafts/Unfinished.md

 In Revelation, the Creator’s two servants are first called the “angel of the church in Smyrna” and the “angel of the church in Philadelphia.”
 Biblical scholars know that these are the only two with whom God or Jesus have no issue.
 Our first appearance is in Genesis 19, the story of Sodom and Gomorrah.
 TAG is a situation far worse than Sodom and Gomorrah, and it was never about homosexuality.

 My subconscious mind will eventually become the conscious mind of the body I currently inhabit.
 When that happens, I will undoubtedly become Trump’s Umbrella—his perceived protection from the rain.

+> **Revelation 17:9-11 (NIV)**
+> This calls for a mind with wisdom.
+The seven heads are seven hills on which the woman sits.
+> They are also seven kings.
+Five have fallen, one is, the other has not yet come; but when he does come, he must remain for only a little while.
+> The beast who once was, and now is not, is an eighth king.
+He belongs to the seven and is going to his destruction.
+> The ten horns you saw are ten kings who have not yet received a kingdom, but who for one hour will receive authority as kings along with the beast.

+> [!NOTE]
+> The woman (the whore) in Revelation 17 is different from the woman (the caregiver) in Revelation 12.

 Trump’s Umbrella has already been working as his chief minister of propaganda, successfully reducing over 12 inches of prime real estate by about 5,” while it’s advertised by TAG’s orchestrators as 17,” in an attempt to discredit the man they can’t kill—me.
 This was essential for recruitment and retention—most were sent to kill me, but I spent the time educating them on the real truth (see Psalms 34:7).
 This is why the Creator felt it necessary to mention it in Revelation 17:9-11.
 Those verses were intentional.
 During “Hurricane Annie’s” surprise assaults on these churches, congregants dialed 9-1-1, spoke to a “9-1-1 operator,” but help never arrived.
 Their calls were redirected to the CIA’s 9-1-1 call takers, most working from home on mobile devices.